streamnative/kop/docs/kop.md

 ## Validating KoP is running correctly

 You can verify if your KoP works well by running a Kafka client.
+Use can you Kafka 2.x if you use Pulsar 2.10.x.
+You can use Kafka 3.x only if you use Pulsar 2.11.x and above.

 1. Download [Kafka 2.0.0](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.0.0/kafka_2.11-2.0.0.tgz) and untar the release package.